Green Agate Bi-Cone Beads

 Authenticity

-GREEN AGATE BI-CONE BEADS: ORIGINS & SIGNIFICANCE
+GREEN AGATE BI-CONE BEADS: IDENTIFICATION

 These appear to be a group of bi-cone shaped beads, likely crafted from either natural green agate or a similar type of chalcedony.
 The vibrant, translucent green color and polished finish suggest they are intended for jewelry making or decorative adornment.
 The 'bi-cone' shape, tapering in from both ends towards a central drilling hole, is a classic form for beads.